jluk/ACC-Documentation/acc-quickstart.md

 `az group create -l westus -n MyRG` <br>

 ## Mount a file share to persist files
-The Cloud Console allows attaching any Azure Files Storage you have to persist anything in your user $home directory.
+The Cloud Shell allows attaching any Azure Files Storage you have to persist anything in your user $home directory.
-The Cloud Console will save your $home directory as an image to the mounted file share.
+The Cloud Shell will save your $home directory as an image to the mounted file share.
 This image will default to 5GB and incur regular Azure Storage charges (~$0.40/month).

 [Click here for details on Azure Files pricing.](https://azure.microsoft.com/en-us/pricing/details/storage/files/)

-1. Create a new Azure file share and mount it to the Cloud Console <br>
+1. Create a new Azure file share and mount it to the Cloud Shell <br>
 `createclouddrive --subscription uniqueSubscriptionGUID --resource-group MyRG --storage-account MyUniqueSA --file-share myfileshare -F`
-2. Restart your console by typing `exit` then hitting the "Enter" key
+2. Restart your Shell by typing `exit` then hitting the "Enter" key
 3. You will now receive a clouddrive subdirectory to upload/download to/from your local machine and changes in your user $home will persist as an image stored in the file share.

 Full details are detailed in the [persisting storage documentation.](acc-persisting-storage.md)